neunhoef/shuntingyard/x/X.md

   - number
   - string
   - the six brackets `(`, `)`, `[`, `]`, `{` and `}`
-  - prefix type identifier
+  - prefix type identifier (function name)
-  - infix type identifier
+  - infix type identifier (operator name)

 A number is simply put on the expression stack as an atom.